jeff-davis/cdylib-plugin.rs/README.md

 ## Introduction

-Plugin-style shared libraries are shared libraries that call back into APIs in the host program.
+Plugin-style shared libraries are shared libraries designed for a specific host program.
+The host program calls into the plugin, and the plugin calls back into APIs in the host program.
+Importantly, this means that the plugin references symbols defined only in the host program; and these symbols are not defined at the time the plugin is built.

-For example, a PostgreSQL extension may use [SPI](https://www.postgresql.org/docs/current/spi.html) to execute queries in the current transaction.
+For example, a PostgreSQL extension (which uses a plugin-style shared library) may use [SPI](https://www.postgresql.org/docs/current/spi.html) to execute queries in the current transaction in a running server.
+Symbols such as ``SPI_connect`` are defined in PostgreSQL and referenced by the plugin.
+Such symbols are resolved when the plugin is *loaded*, but cannot be resolved at the time the plugin is *built*.

-The host program calls into the plugin, and the plugin calls back into the host program, *using symbols defined only in the host program*.
-In the case of a PostgreSQL extension, the number of symbols that a plugin might use is indefinite, because extensions may use any available external *or internal* API.

 ## Problem

 In rust, there are two problems with plugin-style cdylib crates:

 1. [#62874](https://github.com/rust-lang/rust/issues/62874) On some
-   platforms, linking fails due to the undefined symbols, unless special arguments are passed to the linker.
+   platforms, linking fails at build time due to the undefined symbols, unless special arguments are passed to the linker.
 1. [#8193](https://github.com/rust-lang/cargo/issues/8193) There is no
    good way to find the path of the library created.
    1. Makes integration testing difficult.